OpenNWP/L-GAME/README.md

 ## Regional Forecasting with Poisson brackets in Exner-Theta formulation.

-RFPET is a regional non-hydrostatic numerical weather prediction model.
+RFPET is a numerical weather prediction model.
 Properties:

 * regional
 * non-hydrostatic